7 Breathing Tips That Can Be Used During Rehab

-It helps to remember to inhale in the less arduous parts of the exercise and exhale while exerting you.
+It helps to remember to inhale in the less arduous parts of the exercise and exhale while exerting yourself.
 This improves your core strength and tones your abdominal muscles.
-So, for example, during sit-ups, we should inhale when we're going into a squat, and exhale as we contract our muscles to stand up.
+So, for example, during sit-ups, we should inhale when we’re going into a squat, and exhale as we contract our muscles to stand up.
 Similar inhale-exhale patterns are used while doing crunches and even weight lifts; in while bringing the bar down, out when lifting it up and away from yourself.
 By focusing on inhaling and exhaling at the right moments, you ensure that you never stop breathing, which is one of the worst things you could do to your body while working out (we’ll find out why shortly).
 But we mustn’t become so indulged that in our attempt to regulate our breathing, we end up compromising on its quality.

 Avoid shallow breaths:

 Always focus on longer and deeper breaths.
 Shallow and shorter breaths give you the illusion you are working too hard, resulting in us tiring sooner, and also preventing enough fresh air from filling your lungs, causing a shortage of oxygen in our blood.
 On the other hand, slow breathing gives us a sense of tranquility, reduces our stress and gives us the ability to go on longer by increasing our stamina.

 Voluntarily or involuntarily we often hold our breath while working out, it just happens instinctively for most of us.
 This is known as the Valsalva maneuver and can result in a shortage of oxygen being supplied to the brain.
 That, in turn, leads to dizziness, fatigue, a peak in blood pressure, breathlessness, etc., so it should be avoided at all costs.
 Pay attention to your breathing and make sure that it doesn’t stop.